Drug culture: Drinking culture

+Alcohol (also known as ethanol) is a psychoactive drug found in alcoholic beverages.
+Alcohol is one of the most commonly abused drugs in the world and is often used for self-medication, and recreational use."

 Hip hop and drugs

-The hip hop, hardcore rap, and trap scenes, alongside their derivative subgenres and subcultures, are most notorious for having continuously celebrated and promoted drug trafficking, gangster lifestyle, and the consumption of alcohol and other drugs since their inception in the United States during the late 1980s–early 1990s.
+The hip hop, hardcore rap, and trap scenes, alongside their derivative subgenres and subcultures, are notorious for having continuously celebrated and promoted drug trafficking, gangster lifestyle, and the consumption of alcohol and other drugs since their inception in the United States during the late 1980s–early 1990s.

+Organized crime

 Witchcraft and drugs

 The drugs used in witchcraft are different depending on the culture.
 Most of the research done on drug use in witchcraft was done in the 60s during the hippie movement.
 Since then, the claim that ergot was taken in Salem has been disproven.
 However, because the research was done during the hippie and drug movement in the 70s, the theory is still a part of drug culture.

-Ancient Greek love magic used many rituals that show drug use in poisoning to deeper the emotion of love.
+Ancient Greek love magic used many rituals that show drug use in poisoning to deepen the emotion of love.
 Love magic would be used by ancient Greek women to gain or keep a man's love.
 Researchers of this period often look at the agency of the women.
 Greek love magic relates to drug culture as it deals with poisoning people.
 There can be similarities found in today's date rape drug.
 However, in ancient Greek time the women would slowly poison the men.
 Women would put the poisons on their robes to expose it to the men.

 Shamanism used hallucinogens to further their spirituality.
 These hallucinogens were used for different ceremonies of the Indians in the Northwest Amazon.
 These ceremonies include funerals and initiation of the young.
 Shamans had a wider range of use for these drugs.
 Shamans used these drugs to identify illnesses and find possible cures or to find an enemy.

 There is a theory, seemingly disproven due to timeline of events and number of those who experience the symptoms, that the Salem witch trials were caused by ergot poisoning.
 Ergot poisoning gives a similar effect to LSD, but like ergine the physical effects and dangers (including death due to higher toxicity of the ergolines in ergot) are much more substantial than the use of LSD for psychedelic research and ritual contexts.